zachMitchell/programmingNotes/godot/godot.md

     * In a nutshell, you need to set an environment variable for the snap version of dotnet. `MSBuildSDKsPath` was set in my `~/.profile` file, plus `DOTNET_ROOT`, which helps change the default location for dotnet. (in my case `/snap/dotnet-sdk/current`). `MSBuildSDKsPath` was set to `$DOTNET_ROOT/sdk/$(dotnet --version)/Sdks` for omnisharp. ([source](https://gitanswer.com/ubuntu-the-sdk-microsoft-net-sdk-specified-could-not-be-found-typescript-omnisharp-vscode-403590789))
     * Microsoft also mentioned in the link above adding a symbolic link for applications looking for common locations that dotnet would reside in.
 * All of the c# hurdles were mostly because I installed this through a snap.
 Package managers might have better luck over snaps, so the steps above are probably not requried for a normal installation.
+* **Probably shouldn't follow those steps anymore on linux, mono is the compiler I'm using from here-on out**

 ## Random links I want to remember